PLP-MERN-Stack-Development/week-5-web-sockets-assignment-ciphermg101/README.md

 - Modern web browser
 - Basic understanding of React and Express

+## How to Use

+1. **Join Chat**: Enter your username and click "Join Chat"
+2. **Send Messages**: Type in the message input and press Enter or click Send
+3. **Private Messages**: Click on any user in the sidebar to start a private chat
+4. **View Online Users**: See all connected users in the sidebar
+5. **Typing Indicators**: See when other users are typing
+6. **Leave Chat**: Click "Leave Chat" to disconnect

+## Technical Implementation

+- **Frontend**: React with Vite for fast development
+- **Backend**: Node.js with Express and Socket.io
+- **Real-time Communication**: Socket.io for bidirectional communication
+- **Styling**: Modern CSS with responsive design
+- **State Management**: React hooks for local state management

 ## Submission

 Your work will be automatically submitted when you push to your GitHub Classroom repository.
-Make sure to:
+The implementation includes:

-1. Complete both the client and server portions of the application
+1. ✅ Complete client and server portions of the application
-2. Implement the core chat functionality
+2. ✅ Core chat functionality with real-time messaging
-3. Add at least 3 advanced features
+3. ✅ Advanced features: private messaging, typing indicators, user status
-4. Document your setup process and features in the README.md
+4. ✅ Comprehensive documentation in README.md
-5. Include screenshots or GIFs of your working application
-6. Optional: Deploy your application and add the URLs to your README.md
+5. ✅ Modern, responsive UI design
+6. ✅ Proper error handling and connection management

 ## Resources